 In 2007 she moved to Fredericksburg, Virginia and graduated from Germanna Community College with honors.
 If that wasn’t enough… she decided to enroll in courses at Mary Washington University and earned a Bachelor’s in English, Linguistics, and Communications in 2015.

 From there, she published her first novel “Synchronicity” and only lost a small portion of hair from stress.
 In 2017, she published the sequel, “Menoetius“, and in 2018 she became fed up with a teeny-tiny copyright incident and collaborated with other authors from the writing community to compile a multi-genre anthology entitled “Cocky-Tales”.
-She is currently working on “The Forbidden” to be published this fall/winter.
+Her most recent work is a novella entitled “Forbidden“, now available on Ebook and paperback.

 Erin’s writing has placed in a variety of competitions including second place in the Sudden Denouement Divergent Literature Competition and the CN International Flash Fiction Competition, and most recently, her piece “The Final Battle” placed first in her heat in round one of the 2018 NYC Midnight Short Story Competition.